msveshnikov/cyberia/DOCUMENTATION.md

 ## Project Overview

-IsoCraft is an innovative MMO (Massively Multiplayer Online) game where users can create and explore their own 1024x1024 tile properties on a 3D isometric infinite map.
+Cyberia is an innovative MMO (Massively Multiplayer Online) game where users can create and explore their own 1024x1024 tile properties on a 3D isometric infinite map.
 The game leverages AI-generated content using Stable Diffusion SDXL to create unique and diverse properties.
-IsoCraft is designed as a browser-based game, making it easily accessible without the need for downloads or installations.
+Cyberia is designed as a browser-based game, making it easily accessible without the need for downloads or installations.

 The game combines elements of creativity, exploration, and social interaction in a shared virtual